puppetlabs/puppet-docs/source/pe/3.2/razor_brokertypes.markdown

 [`create-broker` command](https://github.com/puppetlabs/razor-server/blob/master/doc/api.md)

 The broker type is closely tied to the configuration management system that the node should be handed off to.
-Generally, it consists of a (templated) shell script that does that, and a description of what additional information must be specified to create a broker from that broker type.
+Generally, it consists of two things: a (templated) shell script that performs the handoff and a description of what additional information must be specified to create a broker from that broker type.

 ####Create a PE Broker

-1. Create a directory on the broker_path that is set in your config.yaml file.
-You can call it something like sample.broker.
+1. Create a directory on the broker_path that is set in your `config.yaml` file.
+You can call it something like `sample.broker`.
 By default, the brokers directory in Razor.root is on that path.
 2. Write a template for your broker install script.
-For example, create a file called broker.json and add the following:
+For example, create a file called `broker.json` and add the following:

 		{
 			"name": "pe",